Traffic stop in Union Parish ends with driver shot in the face; incident under investigation - NewsBreak

 The deputy went on to secure Williams and heard a gunshot.
 The gunshot came from the direction the driver fled to.

 Shortly after the gunshot, more deputies arrived at the scene.
-Once Williams was taken into custody, the driver of the vehicle, 35-year-old Donnie Heard of Ruston, La. walked from behind another business in the area and appeared to have an injury to his face, which was determined to be a gunshot wound.1 teen shot and killed, another injured after attempting to burglarize vehicle in St. Roch Tuesday morning
+Once Williams was taken into custody, the driver of the vehicle, 35-year-old Donnie Heard of Ruston, La. walked from behind another business in the area and appeared to have an injury to his face, which was determined to be a gunshot wound.

 Heard was transported to a local hospital and then airlifted to a Shreveport hospital.
 The Northeast Louisiana Sheriff’s Task Force was contacted to conduct an investigation due to Heard receiving a gunshot wound.
 The initial investigation determined that no deputies of the Union Parish Sheriff’s Office fired their weapons.